The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Remote Session Flow

-We direct remote headshots through an in-house live workflow.
-Our professional photographer coaches pose, angle, and expression over a phone camera or laptop while capturing files at consistent quality.
+Remote headshots are directed through an in-house live workflow.
+A professional photographer coaches pose, angle, and expression over a phone camera or laptop while capturing files at consistent quality.
 It is not a selfie.
 It is a guided session with a real person behind the camera icon.

-We help non-NYC staff match your existing LinkedIn look.
+Non-NYC staff are helped to match existing LinkedIn look.
 Similar wall colors, light sources away from direct sunlight, and consistent framing.
 Post-production standardizes tones so remote team members do not stand out awkwardly on the company page.

 Scheduling and Budget